Seal of New Mexico: Design

 The constitution of New Mexico, which was adopted January 21, 1911, provides no further requirements or specifications for the design thereof.
 When New Mexico became a state in 1912, its legislature named a commission for the purpose of designing a state seal, consisting of Governor William C. McDonald, Attorney General Frank W. Clancy, Chief Justice Clarence J. Roberts and Secretary of State Antonio Lucero.
 In June 1913, the commission filed its report adopting the general design of the Territorial Seal, substituting only the date 1912.

 The official act of the legislature reads:

 The "American eagle" is an American bald eagle.
 The "Mexican eagle" with serpent and cactus is from the coat of arms of Mexico, in turn derived from an Aztec myth of the foundation of the Aztec capital, Tenochtitlan.
 Although in Mexico the Mexican eagle is understood to be an American golden eagle, the New Mexico seal uses an American harpy eagle.
 Mexico adopted its coat of arms when it was under Spanish rule, and New Mexico identified with it as well.
 On the New Mexico seal, it symbolizes that the state still holds on to its Spanish, Mexican and Native American traditions.
 The Mexican eagle is small and shielded by the larger American eagle, which grasps arrows in its talons, its wings outstretched with its watchful eyes guarding the Mexican eagle.
 This configuration is meant to show the change of sovereignty in 1846 between Mexico and the United States.
 It also symbolizes America's dominant yet delicate protection of New Mexico and its heritage and culture.

 Originally, New Mexico's territorial seal was engraved with MDCCCL (1850 in Roman numerals) to commemorate the date New Mexico was organized as a territory.
 But after it was admitted as a state, the commission decided that that was a better date to use on the seal.
-They decided against using Roman numerals, believing it was too pretentious.
+They decided against using Roman numerals, believing it was too obscure.

 Great Seal of the State of New Mexico.
 No one is quite sure who came up with the term, but it appeared on New Mexico's first state seal, and was added to the seal adopted in 1913, untouched — with the small exception of changing the word "Territory" to "State".